Whyzanet/WhyzaGC/README.md

 See this link for the perl script.
 Read the whole page before starting. https://mightyohm.com/forum/viewtopic.php?t=3504

 Finally I also have the MightyOhm pulse pin ( J6 pin 2 ) connected to pin 35 on the Pi 4 so that a bash script can look for a rising edge on GPIO 19.
-I use this to log rare occurences of high CPS's when I need to reconfirm the randomness of the universe.
+I use this to log occurences of high CPS's for when I need to reconfirm the randomness of the universe.

 MightOhm with connections to Raspberry Pi.
 Red is 5V supply, Orange is serial TX, Yellow is pulse, and brown is GND